 Think of a budget as an action plan, not a deprivation plan.
 It's not about how much you can afford to spend; it's about how much you can afford to save.

-And while you’re paying down that debt, make sure you’re getting the lowest possible rate from your credit card issuer.
+While you're paying down that debt, make sure you're getting the lowest possible interest rate from your credit card issuer.
 A simple phone call and negotiating could save you thousands in credit card interest rates this year alone.

 These tax-advantaged accounts let you set aside a portion of your money to cover qualifying, out-of-pocket healthcare costs.
 This reduces your taxable income, which means you'll have more money in your pocket to put toward your retirement fund.